LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Lab Instructions

-In labs configured to use the IDL v2 platform, lab instructions are written in an IDL flavor of Markdown (idl-md), and what those instructions contain is completely up to the author.
+In labs configured to use the IDLx platform, lab instructions are written in an IDL flavor of Markdown (idl-md), and what those instructions contain is completely up to the author.
 There is no predefined format that has to be followed.
 You simply author lab instructions the way that you want, and they will appear that way to users of the lab.
 The content you include in your instructions may be all on one page, or you may break up your content across multiple pages.
 You may include task lists, with or without numbering, with or without subtasks, and you can go as many levels deep as you like.
 How the lab instructions present to users of your lab is entirely up to you.

 ![](images/idl2-exercises-tasks.png "Lab instructions")